 - Have a minimum 2.5 G.P.A. * All applicants must be U.S. Citizens and have a social security number as well as being: (1) Iowa high school graduates and residents of Iowa who are, or will be, attending any U.S. college or university; or (2) Non-Iowa residents who are attending Iowa colleges or universities.

 - Application and Website: http://www.morrisscholarship.org/index.php/application

 Contact: Morris Scholarship Fund at 515-864-0922

-- Only band instrument scholarships will be awarded to Iowa students.
+- Scholarships will be awarded only to Iowa resident band instrument students.
 (String Bass and Piano are not considered regular “band” instruments).

 - Past recipients of this scholarship may not re-apply.

 - In the event of inclement weather, the auditions will take place on Saturday, April 25, 2020.